Judge strikes down law mandating sale of contraception

 "I'm just thrilled that the court ruled to protect our constitutional right of conscience," one of the pharmacists, Margo Thelen, said in a statement issued through her attorneys at the Becket Fund for Religious Liberty.

+The case stems from a rule adopted by the Washington State Pharmacy Board in 2007 requiring pharmacies to stock and dispense most medications, including Plan B, for which there is a demonstrated community need.

-In his 48-page opinion, Leighton noted that Washington permitted pharmacy owners to decide they won't stock certain medications for any number of "secular reasons" - because they drugs are expensive, for example, or inconvenient to dispense, or because they simply don't fit into the store's business plan.
+In his 48-page opinion, Leighton noted that Washington permitted pharmacy owners to decide against stocking certain medications for any number of "secular reasons" - because they are expensive, for example, or inconvenient to dispense, or because they simply don't fit into the store's business plan.
 Yet the rule did not allow pharmacists to assert a religious reason for keeping certain drugs off their shelves.

 "A pharmacy is permitted to refuse to stock oxycodone because it fears robbery, but the same pharmacy cannot refuse to stock Plan B because it objects on religious grounds," the judge wrote.
 "Why are these reasons treated differently under the rules?"